Park Hae-joon

 Park Sang-woo (born on June 14, 1976), better known by his stage name, Park Hae-joon, is a South Korean actor.
 He is internationally recognized for his starring roles in the dramas The World of the Married (2020), The 8 Show (2024), and When Life Gives You Tangerines (2025).
 Park started his career in 2005 as a stage actor in Daehangno, later joining the Chaimu theater company in 2010.
 After making his film debut in 2012, he gained recognition for his role in the independent film 4th Place (2015), earning Best New Actor and Best Actor nominations he Buil Film Awards and Wildflower Film Awards, respectively.

-He received further acclaim with a Best Supporting Actor nomination for his performance in Believer (2018) at both the Baeksang Arts Awards and the Buil Film Awards.
+Park received further acclaim with a Best Supporting Actor nomination for his performance in Believer (2018) at both the Baeksang Arts Awards and the Buil Film Awards.
 For his role in Kim Sung-su's film 12.12: The Day (2023), he was nominated for Best Supporting Actor at the Blue Dragon Film Awards and was inducted into the "Chungmuro 10 Million Viewers Club," a recognition given to actors whose films have sold more than 10 million tickets in South Korea.